 - Initial Planning – Often, a loved one or colleague will recommend to others that are affected by an addicted person’s behavior and actions that an intervention needs to be implemented.
 It is important to consult a certified interventionist as they are trained to handle the explosive situations that can occur.

 - Information Gathering – This step is used to determine as to what extent the person’s addiction level has reached.
 Questions about co-occurring issues, treatment programs, the severity of the addiction, etc. are addressed.

-- Establishing Intervention Team – The intervention group is developed in this step.
-The members of the intervention normally include friends, family and an interventionist.
-Meetings are held with the intervention group, and the plan of action is established.
-The time and location of the intervention is also determined.
+- Establishing Intervention Team – The group is developed in this step.
+The members normally include friends, family and an interventionist.
+Meetings are held with the group, and the plan of action is established.
+The time and location is also determined.

 - Determine Specific Consequences – Consequences are presented to the addicted person to inform them what will happen should he or she choose not to enter treatment.
 These penalties often include financial repercussions, ending communication with loved ones, removing access to children, being asked to move out, etc.

 - Specific Incidents in Writing – This step involves letters written to the addict expressing specific instances of how his or her addiction is affecting individual lives of the group.
 However, these incidents have to be articulated with care, compassion and love.

 - The Intervention – The actual intervention is where the addicted individual is confronted about their addiction.
 It is often held at a safe and controlled location.
 This is the time when treatment options are offered and consequences are issued.
 The main objective at this point is for the addict to choose recovery and enter a rehabilitation program.